• Home

 The Skipwith-Roper Homecoming: The Capital Campaign

-JXN recently a fundraising campaign to crowdsource $5.68M by 2024 to help finance the reconstruction of the Skipwith-Roper Cottage back in its rightful home in Jackson Ward.
+JXN recently launched a fundraising campaign to crowdsource $5.68M by 2024 to help finance the first phase of reconstruction of the Skipwith-Roper Cottage back in its rightful home in Jackson Ward.
 The reconstructed cottage will serve as historical, architectural, and cultural attraction consisting of an environmentally sustainable structure with onsite parking, operational offices, and outdoor greenspace for community programming and placemaking – emerging as a destination of choice to commemorate the life, lineage, and legacy of Abraham Peyton Skipwith as part of the United States Semiquincentennial in 2026.

 JXN invites institutions to support the project through in-kind support and sponsorship packages that range from $1M to less than $5K.
 For more information, please contact info@thejxnproject.org.
 JXN also invites individuals to contribute by clicking the below "DONATE NOW" button.